NixOS/rfcs/rfcs/0145-doc-strings.md

 For this RFC, we adopt the following definitions:

 - **doc-comment**: A structured comment documenting the code's interface.
-- **comment**: A free-form comment for to help with understanding the implementation and design concerns that aren't obvious.
+- **implementation comment**: A free-form comment for to help with understanding the implementation and design concerns that aren't obvious.

 The doc-comment properties are grouped into these subcategories: